LibreELEC/website/_posts/2023/2023-09-28-rpi5-support.md

 **Booting**

 Boot has minor changes from RPi4.
-There is supprot for SD card SDR104 modes so users with newer cards should see a bump in I/O performance.
+There is support for SD card SDR104 modes so users with newer cards should see a bump in I/O performance.
 USB boot also benefits from redesiged USB3 with 5Gbps speeds.
 USB boot must be enabled in the boot EEPROM first and forces use of a 5V/5A PSU to avoid power "brown out" issues: power requirements increase with the USB hardware changes.
 RPi5 also has a PCIe connector and we look forward to seeing new HAT designs appearing that allow booting from flash storage devices.

 **Media Decoding**

 BCM2712 supports HEVC 4K60 hardware decoding.
-It no longer supports H264 in hardware as the performance bump from the Quad-Core A76 means it can software decode a broad range of media (AV1, H264, VC1, VP9) at 1080p with ease.
-In our testing a surprising amount of streaming optimised (lower refresh-rate and bitrate) 4K media also plays.
+It no longer supports H264 in hardware.
+This might sound odd but it removes the RPi4's 1080p restriction on H264 decoding and the 4K H264 test media we have has played.
+The big increase in performance from the Quad-Core A76 chip means RPi5 can software decode AV1, H264, VC1, VP9, and more at 1080p with ease.
+In our testing with YouTube and inputstream.adaptive a surprising amount of 4K media also plays.
+Optimised (lower refresh-rate and bitrate) 4K30 VP9 is generally fine while more demanding 4K60 VP9 content is not possible; it will play but frames are being dropped.

 **Performance**

-The Quad-Core A76 main CPU supporting crypto extensions, LPDDR4 RAM, SDR104 modes, and the VideoCore VII GPU result in noticeably improved Kodi GUI navigation.
+Quad-Core A76 CPU supporting crypto extensions, LPDDR4 RAM, SDR104 modes, and the VideoCore VII GPU result in noticeably improved Kodi GUI navigation.
 [Lots of scientific testing with numbers will be released](https://www.phoronix.com/review/raspberry-pi-5-benchmarks/6) and debated, but our subjective opinion is that an RPi5 with the default Estuary skin is now on-par with current entry-level and older mid-range Intel CPU hardware.
 Once PCIe flash storage HATs are available to further boost IO performance RPi5 will be level with current mid-range and older high-end Intel hardware.
 Scrolling in large media libraries and DVB schedules (views that tax the CPU and GPU) are visibly smoother than an RPi4 board, and the ability to software-decode all 1080p streaming media improves the "it just works" usability of services like Amazon, Disney+, Netflix and YouTube.

 **Images and Releases**